 GRAND PRIX: BEST MAGAZINE AWARDS (awarded to a magazine; one entry per magazine title)

 There will be 3 finalists for each award and one overall winner.
-A publication may only enter one of the six Best Magazine categories.
+A publication may enter two of the Best Magazine categories.
 Entries from digital-only publications are eligible.
 Each entry should consist of six copies of any two print issues from the past year, and/or links to digital issues and content.

 BEST MAGAZINE AWARDS